OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

         	{

         	}
         }
     ```

-- Next we'll add link to our `/content` page in `NavMenu.razor`.
-Use following code add new NavLink in `NavMenu.razor` to our content page below `Home` link.
+- Next, let's add a link to our `/content` page in `NavMenu.razor`.
+Use the following code to add a new NavLink in `NavMenu.razor` to our content page below `Home` link.

 ```razor
      <div class="nav-item px-3">